-The Board noted the review of succession planning being performed by each EMT member along with the company's HR Team, as well as the recruitment process, staff engagement and diversity, the quality of training and development programmes, and the company's purpose and principles.
+The Board noted the review of succession planning being performed by each ELT member along with the company's HR Team, as well as the recruitment process, staff engagement and diversity, the quality of training and development programmes, and the company's vision, purpose and values.

-Quality of management/staff induction and other training and development compliance continued
+Quality of management/staff induction and other training and development

-The Board reviewed the Talent Development Brief covering the period, focusing on a Career Path Framework model for talent, identification of critical roles and succession planning, leadership assessment and development and Strategic Workforce Planning collaborative work with EU skills.
+The Board has previously reviewed the Talent Development Brief, focusing on a Career Path Framework model for talent, identification of critical roles and succession planning, leadership assessment and development and Strategic Workforce Planning collaborative work with EU skills.